Otoplasty (Ear Reshaping) Scottsdale

+At our practice in Scottsdale, otoplasty surgery is one of the most frequently performed procedures done by Dr. David Hecht who has been recognized as one of America’s top physicians by the Consumers’ Research Council of America.
 There are many physical characteristics that can make a person feel self-conscious; however, many facial plastic surgery procedures exist to help improve such characteristics to help patients feel more confident in their appearance.
-Protruding ears are one problem that make patients, particularly children, seek out cosmetic procedures.
-Children can be cruel, and as such, children who have ears that go out a distance that many people would consider too far often deal with teasing and name calling, such as “Mickey Mouse” and “Dumbo.”
-Children are typically the most likely candidates for an otoplasty, but this procedure can actually be performed on an individual of any age, as long as the ears have grown to their full size.
+Protruding ears are one problem that makes patients, particularly children, seek out cosmetic procedures.
+Children can be cruel, and as such, children who have ears that go out a distance that many people would consider too far often deal with teasing and name-calling, such as “Mickey Mouse” and “Dumbo.”
+Children are typically the most likely candidates for otoplasty, but this procedure can be performed on an individual of any age, as long as the ears have grown to their full size.
 This usually happens at age 5 or 6.
-Even if the distortion of the ears is mild, it can really affect a child’s life, which is why it is believed that in the case of this particular procedure, it is best to do it as early as possible.
+Even if the distortion of the ears is mild, it can affect a child’s life, which is why it is believed that in the case of this particular procedure, it is best to do it as early as possible.
 The earlier it’s done, the less trauma children will endure.

-If you are interested in an otoplasty ear reduction surgery for yourself or your child, it is important that you know exactly how the procedure is done and what you should expect from it.
+If you are interested in an otoplasty ear reshaping surgery in Scottsdale for yourself or your child, you must know exactly how the procedure is done and what you should expect from it.
+A before and after gallery or our past otoplasty procedures can be found here.
 A successful facial plastic surgery procedure is dependent on a positive rapport between surgeon and patient.
 In the consulting stages before the procedure, trust should develop.
 This trust should be grounded in the surgeon’s strong medical expertise and the patient’s realistic expectations of how the surgery will go.
 During a consultation and subsequent appointments, Dr. Hecht will be able to answer any questions that you have.

 - An Overview of Ear Surgery